byunghyun23/seizure-detection/README.md

 --model
 --output
 ```
-Patients with epileptic seizure duration of less than 30 seconds (chb06, chb16) were excluded from this paper.
+Patients with epileptic seizure duration of less than 30 seconds (chb06, chb16) were excluded from this project.

 ![image](https://github.com/byunghyun23/seizure-detection/blob/main/assets/fig2.PNG)